gajiparamaulik/gajiparamaulik/README.md

-# 👋 Hi there!
+# 👋 Hi There!
 I'm Maulik Gajipara

 Welcome to my GitHub profile!
 I'm a **Software Developer** passionate about crafting scalable, efficient, and user-centric web applications.
 I specialize in **front-end development with Vue.js** and also deliver robust **full-stack solutions** using Laravel.